India's Bharat Biotech says vaccine 93.4% effective against severe COVID-19

 Bharat Biotech now estimates it will make 23 million doses a month.

-The Phase-III data came as Ocugen Inc (OCGN.O), which is co-developing Covaxin with Bharat Biotech for the U.S. market, prepares to file a request for full U.S. approval.
+The Phase-III data came as Ocugen Inc, which is co-developing Covaxin with Bharat Biotech for the U.S. market, prepares to file a request for full U.S. approval.

 India, with a tally of 30.45 million infections, is the second most affected nation after the United States, with 33 million.
 The south Asian nation’s death toll has now crossed 400,000.